sharetribe/flex-docs/src/docs/ftw-content/hosted-microcopy/index.md

 8. Browser: **fetchAppAssets** thunk fetch assets using asset version: calls **sdk.assetByVersion**.
 9. Browser: make **loadData** call
-10. Browser: hydrate the _<ClientApp>_ and pass translations as props.
+10. Browser: hydrate the _<ClientApp>_ and pass microcopy as props.

-- Hosted translations are merged with default translations in _ClientApp_ component.
+- Hosted microcopy is merged with default microcopy in _ClientApp_ component.
   ```js
   <ClientApp store={store} hostedTranslations={translations} />
   ```

-## How development build works with hosted translations
+## How development build works with hosted microcopy

 This is setup is in use if you run **_yarn run dev_** on local machine.